The Regional Council

-- Section G: Any references to the regional council in Section G are the responsibility of the Covenant Commission;
+- Section G: Any references to the regional council in Section G are the responsibility of the Congregational Support Commission;

 - Section H: Any references to the regional council in Section H are the responsibility of the full regional council;

-- Section I: Any references to the regional council in Section I are the responsibility of the Human Resources Commission, with the exceptions of I.1.3.2a), I.1.4.1 concerning community of faith profiles which are delegated to the Covenant Commission;
+- Section I: Any references to the regional council in Section I are the responsibility of the Human Resources Commission, with the exceptions of I.1.3.2a), I.1.4.1 concerning community of faith profiles which are delegated to the Congregational Support Commission;

 - Section J: Any references to the regional council in Section J are the responsibility of the Regional Council Executive.

-In some cases, two bodies share responsibility for the effective fulfilment of The Manual, 2019 requirements.
+In some cases, two bodies share responsibility for the effective fulfillment of The Manual, 2024 requirements.